 Flying Nun Records

-In 1981 Christchurch, New Zealand record shop manager and music fan Roger Shepherd decided that someone should be recording the bands he loved to watch each weekend.
+It was 1981, in Christchurch, New Zealand when record shop manager and music fan Roger Shepherd decided that someone should be recording the bands he loved to watch each weekend.

 RNZ's series Flying Nun Records covers the label's evolution from an independent co-operative of musicians and supporters working for free to get the music out there, charts diverging ambitions as some bands find audiences overseas, and the company and artists deal with the dichotomy of creating music and doing business in New Zealand and beyond.